jkpdinesh/android-client-sdk/README.md

 Note that by default the current layout will be the People layout or it will be the one chosen by the meeting scheduler in his accountâ€™s meeting settings.

-### SDK Sample app:
+### SDK Sample Application:
-We have two sample apps, one in java and another written in kotlin.
+Sample app provided in this repo is a java sample app.

-Sample apps show case the integration of BlueJeans SDK for permission flow and join flow.
+It show cases the integration of BlueJeans SDK for permission flow and join flow.
 They have got a basic UI functionality and orientation support.

-**IMP Note: The resources shared in the release package are confidential.
-Please do not share it with anyone.**
+### Contributing:
+The BlueJeans Android SDK is closed source and proprietary.
+As a result, we cannot accept pull requests.
+However, we enthusiastically welcome feedback on how to make our SDK better.
+If you think you have found a bug, or have an improvement or feature request, please file a GitHub issue and we will get back to you.
+Thanks in advance for your help!

+### License:
+Copyright © 2020 BlueJeans Network.
+TBD...